containers/podman-desktop/website/docs/extensions/publish/index.md

   Using `io.podman-desktop.api.version=">= 0.12.0"` this extension will run only on Podman Desktop v0.12.0 or a more recent one.

-1. Copy the extension assembly to the image (including the metadata, icon, and production binary) to `/extension` folder inside the image.
+1. Copy the extension assembly, including the metadata, icon, and production binary, to the `/extension` folder inside the image:

   ```
   COPY package.json /extension/